Symposia

 41st Anniversary Symposium: Punishing Poverty (2023)

-features five panels highlighting the ways in which the law can perpetuate systemic poverty, but proper
+featured five panels highlighting the ways in which the law can perpetuate systemic poverty, but proper

 legislative and judicial advocacy can combat these deep-rooted inequalities.